4LONG BEACH LOSERS RULES

 How does it work?

-- Each team member must weigh in each Wed. from 6-9 a.m. or 5-8 p.m.
+- Each team member must weigh in each Wed. from 7-8:30 a.m. or 5:30-7 p.m.
 Weigh-in usually takes about 2 minutes, depending on the number of people in line.
-Weigh-ins are private.
-Location: Belmont Athletic Club, 4918 E 2nd St., Belmont Shore, 90803 (across from Jamba Juice).
+The initial weeks' weigh-ins will take longer.
+Weights are confidential and take place on the sidewalk in front of the Belmont Athletic Club, 4918 E 2nd St., Belmont Shore, 90803 (across from Jamba Juice).
 MAP and pay $5 (cash only) per week to remain in the competition.
 You do NOT have to weigh-in with your teammates.

-- Bring your first and final 7 week's $5 ($40 total in cash or check) to the first weigh-in.
-We will accept cash or checks only at the initial weigh-in.
+- Bring your first and final 7 week's $5 ($40 total in cash or check payable to CAT) to the first weigh-in.
+We will accept cash and checks at the initial weigh-in.
+Check payable to CAT.
 Alternatively, you may pre-pay the entire $65 up front by cash or check.
+NEW: Or, pay $70 via credit card at the initial weigh-in.

 - A participant can only be on one team.